christo/revenge/README.md

 with very small initial goals: binary file type detection and simple disassembly of 6502 machine code for the Vic-20 and C64.
 Z80 is a likely future supported architecture.

+Beyond the small initial goals lies a vast land of unfulfilled wishes.

 **Project Status**: _pre alpha_ (it sort of works with plenty left [TODO](TODO.md))

 ![revenge screenshot](docs/revenge-screenshot-20250324.png)

+Using a hybrid approach to code detection, some parts of a binary can be confidently identified as code through a mixture of static and dynamic analysis.
+Currently I'm working on a `Tracer` which follows code execution paths, following both sides of conditional branches and records which addresses hold instructions.
+Solving this problem deterministically for all possible programs is equivalent to solving
+[The Halting Problem](https://en.wikipedia.org/wiki/Halting_problem) which has been famously proved to be impossible.
+Solving it deterministically for certain programs, constrained to a useful subset of possible instructions is at an early stage of implementation and further work to extend this with partial evaluation and probabilistic execution could be very useful for accelerating reverse engineering on small retro systems.

+Using a combination of preemptive emulation, detailed machine architecture definitions and static analytic techniques like program transformation, escape analysis, peephole optimisation and dynamic techniques like preemptive partial execution, combined with a large cross-referenced database built from a corpus of known software, I hope to give insight to a human reverse engineer about any software written for these enigmatic retro systems.

+It may also be useful to use LLMs to help interpret code although I haven't begun to integrate such a system.

+## Architecture

 Implemented in `TypeScript`, using `bun`, `vite`, `mocha`/`chai` for testing.

-Beyond the small initial goals lies a vast land of unfulfilled wishes.

 ## Quick Start

-After checking out this repo, from a terminal shell in the root directory, run the sanity script to check you have the relevant tools installed:
+After checking out this repo, from a shell in the root directory, run the sanity script to check you have the relevant tools installed:

 ```shell
 ./sanity.sh
 ```

-The main system is a web app that runs in a browser and there is an optional server which provides access to retro binaries stored on the local filesystem a few are included in this distribution.
+The main system is a single page web app with an optional server comonent which provides access to retro binaries stored on the local filesystem a few are included in this repo.
 Without the server, you can drag and drop files from your computer into the browser or click the upload button.

 To run the server in its own shell, make sure you're in the `server` dir: